Polymer/pwa-starter-kit/redux-and-state-management.md

     - Same as action type, camel cased (`addTodo` -> `ADD_TODO`)
 - Selector
   - `categorySelector`/`itemsSelector` vs `getCategory`/`getItems` (to distinguish that one is a selector, whereas the `get*` methods could just be non-memoized selectors

-### Polymer-specific things to look out for
-In a Polymer app, to make sure that your elements are not accidentally modifying data that’s in the store, you should:
-- Not use any two-way data binding: `{{foo}}`
-- Not use any `this.set('foo.id', bar)` data setters
-- In your own app elements, don’t use ``notify:true`` properties
-  - If you’re using a third-party element that does have notifying properties, use their `foo-changed` events too hook up those changes to the store (in the connected parent element)
-- Use any property assignments (`this.foo = bar`) or `this._setFoo` to set read-only properties
-  - In particular, connected elements can set properties in their `_stateChanged()` methods alone

 ## Connecting elements to the store